A man in business attire with arms crossed, smiling, standing in a modern office environment with blurred background.

 Welcome!

 My research examines the politics of health in the United States.
-I study how political polarization drives health skepticism, vaccine hesitancy, and distrust of scientific expertise -- and how these attitudes in turn shape voting behavior, affective polarization, and public opinion toward health policy.
+I study how political polarization drives health skepticism, vaccine hesitancy, and distrust of scientific expertise -- and how these attitudes in turn shape voting behavior, affect, and public opinion toward health policy.
 A central focus is on the roles of widening social divides, political messaging, and partisan media in reshaping the relationship between public opinion, policy, and politics - often through the lens of public health.

 Together, these dynamics reflect examples of political determinants of health -- how political forces shape patterns of health outcomes across the United States -- with implications for how institutions of public health, scientific research, and healthcare delivery respond to a polarized society and rising health skepticism.